JudeQuintana/hash_server/README.md

 ```
 ## Less Spazmatic, Moar Idiomatic

-This is my attempt at learning idomatic Golang by building a Hash Server using ONLY the standard library.
+This is my attempt at learning idomatic Golang by building a fully tested Hash Server using ONLY the standard library.
 My biggest challenges were understanding slices, channels, goroutines, concurrency with shared variables and testing.
-Hash server is able to process multiple connections simultaneously.
+Hash Server is able to process multiple connections simultaneously.

 Run Server: `go run main.go`